-The most recognisable plants in the state are the wattles (Acacia species) and eucalypts (Eucalyptus and Corymbia species) that dominate many ecosystems, along with commonly cultivated native plants such as lilly pillies (Syzygium species) and Callistemons (Melaleuca species).
-The flowering plants (angiosperms) are the largest group, but Queensland has many non-flowering native species of conifers, cycads and ferns.
-In addition, Queensland has more than 5,000 species in other flora groups (mosses, algae, lichens, fungi).
+The most recognisable plants in Queensland are the wattles (Acacia species) and eucalypts (Eucalyptus and Corymbia species) that dominate many ecosystems, along with commonly cultivated native plants such as lilly pillies (Syzygium species) and Callistemons (Melaleuca species).
+The flowering plants (angiosperms) comprise the largest group, but Queensland has many non-flowering native species of conifers and cycads (gymnosperms) and ferns and fern allies (pteridophytes).
+Queensland also has diverse species representing other flora groups (bryophytes, algae, lichens, fungi).

 - More than half of Australia’s cycad species and 80% of Australia’s fern species occur in Queensland, with many endemic species in these groups.

 Queensland has many of the world’s most ancient flowering plants.
 Woody climbing vines like Austrobaileya occur in rainforests of the Wet Tropics.
 Water lilies such as Nymphaea occur widely in bodies of water, both natural and man-made.
 These types of plants are of ancient lineage (over 130 million years) and are thought to have given rise to the great diversity of flowering plants now known.